dqnguyen59/QuantumFieldSimulator/README.md

 # Quantum Field Simulator

 ## Introduction
-Quantum Field Simulator is a cross-platform simulator to simulate the quantum field theory.
+Quantum Field Simulator is a simulator to simulate quantum field theory.
 Inititially it was developed to simulate the double slit experiment.
-It uses simple motion formula to simulate the light wave.
+It uses a simple motion formula to simulate the light wave.
 By defining the slits in the simulator, the interference patterns can be simulated.
-There are other files to simulate i.e. rain or testing speed of light.
+There are other files to simulate, for example rain drops or detecting the speed of light.

-Please note that the simulation does not approach the real world values, but rather to simulate the light wave properties due to lack of cpu power.
+Please note that the simulation does not approximate real world values, but rather simulates light wave properties due to lack of cpu power.

 I am not claiming that this is THE quantum field theory, but it should only be used for educational purposes to understand the concept of quantum field theory.